 Ride to Work Pilot Program in need of community donations to help expand services

-BATON ROUGE — A pilot program is helping formerly incarcerated individuals transform their lives through the use of an electronic bicycle, and they are now looking to expand.
+BATON ROUGE — A pilot program is helping formerly incarcerated individuals transform their lives through the use of an electric bicycle, and they are now looking to expand.

 The Louisiana Parole Project partnered with the Louisiana Workforce Commission and Baton Rouge Division of Human Development and Services to provide electric bikes to formerly incarcerated individuals providing them reliable transportation to work.